brandonmaul/CSE116-FractalGenerator/README.md

 To use this program run the main method found in model.Driver.java.

 The program displays a menu bar with a selection of fractal types, as well as options that change the fractal.

-Click on the 'Generate Fractal' button to view the panel that displays the fractal.

 Each change you make to the fractal will update in real-time.